 Yes.
 There are several ways that they are similar:

-A Medicare Advantage PPO provides more flexibility than an HMO but at a slightly higher cost.
+A Medicare Advantage PPO provides more flexibility than an HMO but usually at a slightly higher cost.
 Monthly premiums will generally be higher than an HMO, but you can see doctors outside the PPO plan network.
-If you see a provider outside of the plan network, you’ll likely pay more for that care.
+If you see a provider outside the plan network, you’ll likely pay more for that care.

 If maintaining existing relationships with doctors, hospitals, and other care providers is vital to you, check the HMOs’ or PPOs’ plan network before making a plan change.
 You’ll need to ensure that your preferred healthcare providers participate in the Medicare Advantage plan’s network.

 Aside from HMOs and PPOs, you may come across the following plan types: Point of Service (POS) plans, Private Fee-for-Service (PFFS) plans, and Special Needs (SNPs) plans.